Personal information charter

 Find out about cookies used on GOV.UK.

 Customers may use our forms to request information, products and services, or to give feedback.
-We may collect contact information such as email addresses and financial information such as bank account details and credit cards numbers.
-Contact information from the order forms may be used to send out orders or to allow us to get in touch with customers (users may opt out of further communication if they choose).
+We may collect contact information, eg email addresses, and financial information, eg bank account details and credit cards numbers.
+Contact information may be used to send out orders or to allow us to get in touch with customers (users may opt out of further communication if they choose).
 Financial information may be used to charge for products and services.

 Customers who lodge applications or correspondence with us in connection with a registered title or about the registration of land and properties are providing us with information.
 The use of this information is governed by the Land Registration Act 2002 and Land Registration Rules 2003.
 This includes both personal and non-personal information.
 Official copies of registers of titles and title plans are publicly available upon payment of the prescribed fee.
 It is also possible to apply for or inspect copies of documents held by Land Registry including scanned electronic images.
 This information is also publicly available (also upon payment of the prescribed fee) and governed by section 66 of the Land Registration Act 2002 which sets out the protocol.
 As the information is made available under this statutory access code, the same information is not available using the Freedom of Information Act 2000.